JR1811/google-sheets-reader/src/main/java/net/shirojr/sheetsreader/api/README.md

 file and where it's located at.

 The api call is done async, so if you reload datapacks the current thread won't be blocked.
-Your console will notify you about a successfully finished api call's data retrieval.
+Your console will notify you about a successfully finished API call's data retrieval.

 ## Accessing `SheetsData`